Farshid Talebi

-Jamos Parsa with the name of Sports Farshid Talebi (فرشید طالبی; born 24 August 1981) is an Iranian Singer and retired professional football player.
+Farshid Talebi with the name of Sports Farshid Talebi (فرشید طالبی; born 24 August 1981) is an Iranian singer and retired professional football player.

 Club career

 He served most his career in Zob Ahan and played six seasons at the club.
 He was in the List of the candidates for 2010 Asian Player of the Year nominees, and then made it to the final five nominees for the coveted award but award was given to Saša Ognenovski.
 In 2012, he joined Sepahan with a three years contract but his contract was terminated on 1 July 2013.
 He moved to Tractor Sazi with a one-year contract.